 Performance Optimization Techniques

 Model Routing A customer service chatbot routing 80% of queries to GPT-3.5 and 20% to GPT-4 reduced costs by 75% compared to using GPT-4 for everything.
-Swfte Connect automates this routing logic based on query complexity and your optimization preferences.
+Swfte Connect automates this routing logic based on query complexity and your optimization preferences, dynamically selecting the most cost-effective model that meets your quality thresholds.

 RAG Implementation A legal firm reduced token costs from $0.006 to $0.0042 per query (30% reduction) by retrieving only relevant clauses instead of entire 50-page contracts.